 Your injuries and the subsequent legal process could cost you thousands of dollars in out-of-pocket expenses, including travel costs, attorney’s fees, court costs and the price of hiring an expert.
 The defendant might owe you compensation for these losses and more.

 If you are wondering what your Denver slip and fall accident claim might be worth, contact The Fang Law Firm for a free consultation.
-A free case review could calculate all your damages and the total fair value of your case.
+A free case review could calculate all your economic damages and non-economic damages and the total fair value of your case.
 If we believe you have grounds for a lawsuit, we can help you negotiate for maximum compensation from the at-fault property owner or another party.
 Hiring slip and fall accident lawyer could help you maximize your final payout.

 The decisions you make immediately after a slip and fall accident – and in the following several days – could have a major impact on your premises liability claim in Colorado.
 Take the right steps to protect your rights as a fall victim in Denver.
 These include contacting a personal injury lawyer near you as soon as possible.
 Taking the right actions after a slip and fall accident could position you for a strong claim to damages.

 Contact our lawyers early in the process, if desired, for advice you can trust about what to do next.
 From the beginning, a lawyer can help you gather evidence, build a claim against a property owner and take all the correct steps toward a healthy recovery.
 Your lawyer can take care of all the legwork connected to your premises liability lawsuit while you focus on recovering from your slip and fall injuries.